audreyseo/WellesleyFreshApp/README.md

   - Shows how much time is left until the next meal

-##Features in Development
+###Features in Development
+These are features planned for future releases:
  - Showing the menus of the 3 closest dining halls
  - Provide feedback to the dining hall

 ###Possible Android Version
-If you would like to work with Audrey Seo on creating an Android-friendly version of this app, please send them an
+If you're a student at Wellesley who would like to work with Audrey Seo on creating an Android-friendly version of this app, please send them an email through your Wellesley google account.